 Whichever story you’ve read about GOD being a black woman, the idea is limited to the means of whichever end you accept.
 In other words, it has no merit if GOD doesn’t offend you.
-Even if it did offend you, whose battle are you concerned for?
+If it did, whose battle are you concerned for?

-I can tell you about a stigma, or I can tell you about two (2) dark times in my life.
-Both heavily related to the idea of black.
-Black in terms of dark, no light.
+I can tell you about a stigma, or two dark times in my life.
+Both related to the ideas of black, dark, and no light.

-I wrote about the stigma here, go read it later…
+I wrote about the stigma here, read it…

 The dark times in my life are one of the same as good and bad.
-I’ll explain that later, but I also want to mention that I recently heard that story about the Astronaut who came back to Earth from space, and when asked what GOD looked like, he responded, “well, She’s black…”.
-It’s also an old saying, go google it.
+I’ll explain that later, but I also want to mention that I recently heard the story about the Astronaut who came back to Earth from space, and when asked what GOD looked like he responded, “well, she’s black…” It’s also an old saying, go Google it.

-What you’ll read about now is my recent floatation tank experience at the Everett House Community Healing Center.
-It’s a spa – my chiropractor is there too.
+What you’re reading is my recent floatation tank experience at the Everett House Community Healing Center.
+It’s a spa, and my chiropractor is there too.